 Avoid negativity.
 If your neighbor starts badmouthing other neighbors or criticizing the old residents of your home, take note and be careful.
 A neighbor who immediately leads with negative comments might be worth steering clear of for the time being.
 Keep it light and positive in conversation.

 Once you’ve established yourself as a new member of your community, make sure you’re protecting your home with the right type of homeowners insurance.
-Your American Family agent is your insurance advocate and they’re always happy to help — reach out today and get the peace of mind you deserve.
+Your American Family agent is your insurance advocate and they’re always happy to help.